 Entrance Exams for Local Grammar Schools

-Children will not usually come across 11+ style questions during normal Year 5 work.
-In my sessions students work through various 11+ question styles, developing not just knowledge but also speed, which is a vital aspect of the test.
+In my sessions students work through various 11+ question styles, developing not just knowledge but also speed and pace, which is a vital aspect of the test.

 For many entrance exams, there are no set pass marks.
 Instead, schools choose the top scorers, but I do monitor students’ progress and performance throughout the year and work with parents to take action if something extra needs doing.

 The competitive nature of the 11+ exam can make it a very stressful experience for both parents and children and I help minimise this by increasing confidence in tackling the types of questions and getting children mentally prepared for a morning of what is quite rigorous testing.
 Many of my previous students found the test morning itself ‘easy’ because of all the work they’d done with me.
 I can’t guarantee their parents felt the morning was ‘easy’, however!
-Having had four of my own children sit the test I think it is definitely easier for the children than their parents on the morning of the test… and up to results day in mid-October.
+Having had four of my own children sit the test I think it is definitely easier for the children than their parents on the morning of the test… and up to results day in October.

 Click here for information on my current tutoring schedule and availability.

-MORE ABOUT THE SUBJECTS
+MORE ABOUT THE SUBJECTS in the GL ASSESSMENT 11+

-11+ English/Verbal Reasoning
+11+ Verbal Reasoning

-- Synonyms and antonyms
+• Synonyms and antonyms

 11+ Maths